Automattic/wc-calypso-bridge/readme.txt

 == Changelog ==

+= Unreleased =
+* Add smart shipping defaults to all countries for Woo Express sites #1276

 = 2.2.23 =
 * Add parameter to go back for theme links in cys intro screen #1351